szczepaniak-bartek/szczepaniak-bartek.github.io/_clients/biowet.md

 ## Google Analytics

 [Google Analytics](https://www.google.com/analytics/) is a third party website analytics tool.
-To install:
-1. Add your Google Analytics key to `_config.yml`
-2. Run your site in production `JEKYLL_ENV=production`.
+To install:1.
+Add your Google Analytics key to `_config.yml`2.
+Run your site in production `JEKYLL_ENV=production`.
 This is the default in CloudCannon and GitHub Pages.

 ## Donorbox